PhilippeChepy/platform/doc/configuration/terraform.md

 ## Etcd & Kubernetes cluster (terraform-kubernetes)

 This configuration creates an etcd cluster, a kubernetes control plane (2 nodes by default), and kubelet instance-pools.
+It also waits for the cluster to be available, and deploy required manifests to bootstrap a minimal ArgoCD deployment;
+ArgoCD will then take care of deploying other base deployments

 ![Terraform Kubernetes](../assets/terraform-kubernetes%402x.png)